AKingDebased/the-field-of-dreams/TheLabyrinth/README.md

 ### the labyrinth

-aw yea how sick is THIS gonna be

 ##### abstraction: a journey

-* this program inititally started with the goal of using no abstract classes.  it wasn't for lack of understanding, i just wanted to see how simple i could keep the code.
+this program inititally started with the goal of using no abstract classes.  it wasn't for lack of understanding, i just wanted to see how simple i could keep the code.

 the answer: not very simple at all.